rwpogge/modsView/README.md

 ## Credits & Future Revisions

-odsView was based on an earlier, nasty bit of Perl code that made a DS9 regions file you could then load by hand (or via xpaset from the shell).
+modsView was based on an earlier, nasty bit of Perl code that made a DS9 regions file you could then load by hand (or via xpaset from the shell).
 It was developed mostly for planning purposes early in the MODS project, but not developed further until we started MODS on-sky